 Any additions or corrections to this list, please feel free to email and your contribution will be credited.

-Many thanks to David Allan for additions and a correction to the list, to Stephen Potts for information re Belarus and to Sarah Boucher for information re Israel, Romania and Ukraine and to Stacey Angelakos for info on Malta.
+Many thanks to David Allan for additions and a correction to the list, to Stephen Potts for information re Belarus, to Sarah Boucher for information re Israel, Romania and Ukraine and to Stacey Angelakos for info on Malta.